Trevor Steven: Media work

 Since he retired, Steven has worked in the media.
 In his early career, he worked as a co-commentator for the BBC during their coverage of the 2002 FIFA World Cup.

 Steven now acts as a pundit for RTÉ Sport in Ireland, having covered the 2006 FIFA World Cup in Germany for the broadcaster.
 He is also a regular contributor to RTÉ's coverage of the Premier League and UEFA Champions League, acting both as analyst and co-commentator.
 He contributed to RTÉ Sport's coverage of the 2010 FIFA World Cup and the 2014 FIFA World Cup.

+Charity work

+Backed by local sports stars, Trevor Steven is spearheading a new charity encouraging construction workers to talk about mental health.
+The Mindflow initiative has been endorsed by football legends Gary Lineker, Robbie Fowler, Stuart Pearce, Ally McCoist, Peter Reid and Viv Anderson.

+The initiative was launched at the National Football Museum in Manchester earlier this month, and attended by Mindflow Ambassadors: Manchester City’s David White, Paul Dickov and Paul Lake, Tottenham Hotspur’s Paul Stewart, and Sheffield United’s Curtis Woodhouse.
+Through Mindflow’s ‘Talk Football Talk Mental Health’ programme, current and ex-football players will visit construction sites to deliver mental health awareness sessions, encourage conversation, and recruit volunteers from each session to train as mental health first aiders.
+The Ambassadors have all publicly shared their challenges around mental health and have firsthand experience to support the construction industry.